adimit/werti/INSTALLATION.markdown

 dependencies will be downloaded.
 Make sure you have a good Internet connection and some coffee (or other favored beverage).

-Please note that you are not entirely done yet.
-It is still necesarry to compile gwt:gwt, which should be done after deploying.
+In order to develop and debug GWT parts of WERTi, it is necessary to run the GWT Shell.
+This is described below as it must to be done after deploying.

 ## Deploying